dilipsanapinb/Chit-Chat-App/Readme.md

     with the help of the socket.io.
 This application is built with the tech stacks HTML, CSS, JavaScript, NodeJS , MongoDB ,Express.js and React,js.
 We are storing the the chats information with the help of the MongoDB, and when we logged in, we get all our chat history from database.

 ## Note
  Chit-Chat-App's backend is not deployed, Only the frontend is deployed.
-If we need to run the application we nned to run our backend locally and then we can use the deployed fontend link https://gentle-dragon-b91caf.netlify.app/.
+If we need to run the application we need to run our backend locally and then we can use the deployed fontend link https://gentle-dragon-b91caf.netlify.app/.

 ## Tech Stacks
 - React